mui/material-ui/docs/data/material/components/autocomplete/autocomplete.md

 The widget is useful for setting the value of a single-line textbox in one of two types of scenarios:

-1. The value for the textbox must be chosen from a predefined set of allowed values, e.g., a location field must contain a valid location name: [combo box](#combo-box).
+1. The value for the textbox must be chosen from a predefined set of allowed values, for example a location field must contain a valid location name: [combo box](#combo-box).
-2. The textbox may contain any arbitrary value, but it is advantageous to suggest possible values to the user, e.g., a search field may suggest similar or previous searches to save the user time: [free solo](#free-solo).
+2. The textbox may contain any arbitrary value, but it is advantageous to suggest possible values to the user, for example a search field may suggest similar or previous searches to save the user time: [free solo](#free-solo).

 It's meant to be an improved version of the "react-select" and "downshift" packages.